Skip to Content

 Disposable razors do not expire.
 Gel strips in disposable razors will begin to dry out once removed from the package.
 The metal razors will not dull if unused and sealed.
 Exposure to water or other elements will start the clock on a razor’s lifespan.

-Clark Howard, a renowned consumer reports expert, claims to have used one disposable razor for 12 months as a cost-saving endeavor as cartridges are notoriously expensive.
-Howard admitted the razor only lasted 10-11 months but he was determined to make the 12-month challenge.
+Clark Howard, a renowned consumer reports expert, claims to have used one disposable razor for 12 months as a cost-saving endeavor, as cartridges are notoriously expensive.
+Howard admitted the razor only lasted 10-11 months, but he was determined to make the 12-month challenge.
 He dried the blade after each use but did not recommend that blades be pushed that far.

-Howard began the 12-month challenge as a means to find an alternative to expensive shave cartridges.
-Safety razor blades cost $0.10-$0.25 when purchased in bulk and will not degrade until they are used.
+Safety razor blades, on the other hand, cost $0.10-$0.25 when purchased in bulk and will not degrade until they are used.
 They are often packaged in wax paper to help repel water.

 • Clean and dry your razor after each use